Vital-Fernandez/lime/docs/source/documentation/measurements.rst

 Measurements description
 ========================

-This section describes the parameters measured by LiMe.
+This section describes the parameters measured by :math:`\textsc{LiMe}`.
 Unless otherwise noted, these parameters have the same notation in the output measurements log as the attributes in the programing objects generated with the ``lime.Spectrum`` class.
 These parameter references are also the column names of the ``pandas.DataFrame`` lines log (``lime.Spectrum.linesDF``).